travelpayouts/slate/source/includes/_dataapiv1.md

 Dates and times are given in UTC, formatted according to [ISO 8601](https://ru.wikipedia.org/wiki/ISO_8601).
 Prices are given in rubles as of when the ticket is put in the search results.
 It is not recommended to use expired prices (the approximate expiration date is given in the value of the expires_at parameter).

 <aside class="warning">
-**Important**.
+Important.
 We strongly urge receiving data in compressed GZIP format, which saves a significant amount of time in receiving the response.
 To get data in compressed form, send the header Accept-Encoding: gzip, deflate.
 </aside>

 To obtain access to the API for searching for plane tickets and hotels, [send a request](https://support.travelpayouts.com/hc/en-us/requests/new).